plone/plone.tiles/README.txt

 directive - `<plone:tile />` - to register both of these components in one
 go.

-To support the UI in creating appropriate tile links, `plone.tiles.data` contains two methods - `encode()` and `decode()` - to help turn a data dictionary into a query string and turn a `request.form` dict into a data dict that complies with a tile's schema interface.
+To support creation of appropriate tile links, `plone.tiles.data` contains two methods - `encode()` and `decode()` - to help turn a data dictionary into a query string and turn a `request.form` dict into a data dict that complies with a tile's schema interface.

 Creating a simple tile
 ----------------------